galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > <details-title>More details about duplication</details-title>
 >
-> FastQC counts the degree of duplication for every sequence in a library and creates a plot showing the relative number of sequences with different degrees of duplication.
+> Falco counts the degree of duplication for every sequence in a library and creates a plot showing the relative number of sequences with different degrees of duplication.
 There are two lines on the plot:
 > - Blue line: distribution of the duplication levels for the full sequence set
 > - Red line: distribution for the de-duplicated sequences with the proportions of the deduplicated set which come from different duplication levels in the original data.
 >